Samhollowood/CaveCalcV2.0/README.md

 e.plot_points(x_key='f_ca', y_key='d13C_Calcite', point_index=-1, label_with = 'soil_pCO2') #Example plot of fCa on x-axis. d13C on y-axis.
 Plot is scatter, it is taking the value of f_ca and d13C_Calcite at the solution in equilibriium (final index i.e. point_index=-1
 ```

 By default, after a **CDA** run, three plots are generated automatically.
 However, these plots can also be generated manually.
-To do so, users need to add the following lines to their `run_CDA.py` script after setting up the model runs:
+To do so, users can apply this example to any archived CDA Data:

 ```python
 import cavecalc.analyse as cca